Browse Snap-Ins

 Bitbucket for DevRev

-However, if you choose to work in Bitbucket and never created or linked an issue, you shouldn’t have to sweat it.
-This automation will automatically create issues that track all associated commits, branches and pull requests.
-The auto-created issue is enriched with PR description and related Bitbucket events.
+However, if you choose to work in Bitbucket and never create or link an issue, you shouldn’t have to sweat it.
+This snap-in can automatically create issues that track all associated commits, branches, and pull requests.
+The auto-created issue is auto-populated with the PR description and related Bitbucket events.
 The status of these issues is driven by Bitbucket activity, and the issues will auto-transition stages, from In Development to In Review, and Closed.
-Your work is always accounted for and more importantly your team members have visibility and know what you’ve been up to, resulting in fewer interruptions.
+Your work is always accounted for and more importantly, your team members have visibility and know what you’ve been up to, resulting in fewer interruptions.

 Features